VillagerUnknown/VillagerCoin/README.md

 **Mob Drops**

 Coins can optionally drop when a player kills Humanoid mobs, Bosses, and Shulkers.

+A separate option exists to drop coins from Pigs, Hoglins, and Zoglins if you want coins to be more common.

 The value of the coins will vary depending on the difficulty of the mob.
 The Ender Dragon, Warden, and Wither will reward players more than a Zombie, Skeleton, or Piglin.